Unity-Technologies/com.unity.multiplayer.docs/docs/migration/migratingtomlapi.md

 </Tabs>

-### Replace Command/ClientRPC
+## Replace Command/ClientRPC

-UNET’s `Command/ClientRPC` is replaced with  `Server/ClientRPC `in the MLAPI which works in a similar way.
+UNet’s `Command/ClientRPC` is replaced with `Server/ClientRPC` in the MLAPI which works in a similar way.

 <Tabs
   className="unique-tabs"